SH 9 Colorado River South Wildlife & Safety Improvements

 Safety improvements to be made to the stretch of roadway between MM 126 (at the north edge of Summit County) and MM 137 (just south of Kremmling) include minor widening (adding eight foot shoulders), improving roadway alignment to bring up to current design standards, straightening severe roadway curves, flattening steep hills to improve drivers’ sight distance, making access and intersection improvements, and implementing wildlife mitigation features such as fencing, underpasses and overpasses to allow wildlife to migrate and to reduce collisions.

-The project is currently in the design phase (as of fall 2013); design elements include input gathered at an April 19, 2012, public meeting.
-The project could be advertised to contractors in the fall of 2014 with some minor work items (utilities) getting underway in late 2014.
-Then, the major construction would be divided into two seasons, starting in the spring/summer of 2015, with a winter shutdown, then resuming in the spring/summer of 2016 with a completion date of late 2016.
+The project is currently in the design phase (as of summer 2014).
+Advertisement of the work planned for the fall of 2014 with some minor work items (utilities) possibly getting underway in late 2014.
+Then, the major construction would be divided into multiple seasons, starting in the spring/summer of 2015, with a winter shutdown, then resuming in the spring/summer of 2016.
+Some final work may be completed in the spring of 2017 depending on weather conditions.
 (Exact work dates will be identified at a later date, and in coordination with project partners.)

 The approved funding will allow CDOT to purchase ROW from private land owners in order to further pursue the project in partnership with Colorado Parks and Wildlife, Grand County, and the Blue Valley Ranch (a private partner) when future construction funding is identified.
 The project is currently in the design phase.
 The approved funding will allow CDOT to purchase ROW from private land owners in order to further pursue the project in partnership with Colorado Parks and Wildlife, Grand County, and the Blue Valley Ranch (a private partner) when future construction funding is identified.
 The project is currently in the design phase.